Measuring Climate Impact: Beyond Traditional Metrics

 Why do well-intentioned corporate climate programs consistently fail to deliver results?
 Analysis of hundreds of corporate sustainability reports reveals five critical weaknesses that undermine even the most ambitious initiatives.

-Most companies plan to achieve 50-80% of their emission reductions through offsets rather than actual emission cuts.
+Many companies plan to rely heavily on offsets rather than actual emission cuts.
 But voluntary carbon offsets have fundamental quality problems:

 Corporate carbon accounting is often more creative than accurate.
 Common manipulation tactics include: